mubanjs/muban/docs/reactivity.md

 ### Verdict

 Knockout JS is the simplest, both in usage and in features.
 It doesn't have the issues with passing around primitives, since everything is always an observable itself.
-The downside is that that everything requires () to access, and that deep observable initialisation is not done by the library itself.
+The downside is that everything requires `()` to access, and that deep observable initialisation is not done by the library itself.
 Of course, knockout already has DOM bindings that work perfectly with the observables, so that's a big plus.